September is Hunger Awareness Month - a great opportunity for a family service project by organizing a neighborhood food drive!

 Kids who don't have enough food are more likely to get sick and aren't able to concentrate in school.
 According to Feeding America, 18 MILLION live in households that struggle to put food on the table.

 How's that for easy :)

 It really is a wonderful service project for families, especially those with young children.
-We've done this at least 5 different times in our neighborhood and it's always been a huge success.
+We've done this at least 5 different times in our neighborhood and it's always been a huge success!

 The flyer also includes a list of the most needed items that are highly requested at many food banks and pantries.
 Feel free to add others any additional items and in our experience, many houses will donate a good variety of food.

 You can call your local food pantry to ask what items are most in need and also arrange for a drop-off date so you know when to deliver the donations.

 We found that most people are more likely to donate if the name of the food pantry is included so we also left a line for that information.

 The flyer also asks neighbors to leave their donation on their front porch on your designated day & time -- perfect for social distancing guidelines and contactless pick-up!

 I would suggest delivering the flyers at least 5 days prior to your pick-up date so neighbors have time to grab something at the grocery store once they've seen the list.